adamgann/ublearns-grading-tools/README.md

 # ublearns-grading-tools
-A few tools for grading assignments submitted through UB Learns.
+A few tools for grading assignments submitted through UBlearns.
 Written to make TA life just a little bit easier.

 Don't expect this code to run perfectly.
 Always double check.